dankmeme01/newgrounds-proxy-reimagined/README.md

 Redirects all song downloads to a custom cache server that uses Cloudflare, yielding in significantly improved song download speeds if a different person has downloaded this song before (with this mod installed).
 That means the more you use this mod, the better it gets :)

+This mod should also help in case Newgrounds is blocked by your ISP or network.

 This is a remake of [Newgrounds Proxy](https://github.com/relativemodder/newgrounds-proxy), the original creator hasn't updated the mod in a long time and allowed me to port it to the latest GD version.

 Changes from the original mod: